How to Tell if Bacon Has Gone Bad: 4 Easy Signs

 Four Signs Opened Bacon Has Gone Bad

-Bacon shouldn’t have a strong scent.
+Bacon shouldn’t have a strong, rancid scent.
 If anything, it should smell a bit smoky.

-Fresh bacon should feel soft and a bit moist.
+Fresh bacon that’s safe to consume should feel soft, yet firm to the touch.
 If you go to grab some bacon and find it slimy, something has gone awry.
 While some may say that slime is just water leaking out of bacon, this isn’t true.
 Slime actually occurs when certain types of bacteria begin breaking down the meat.

 Fresh bacon should have tantalizing strips of white fat marbled with pinkish-red meat.
 However, this isn’t always the case with a spoiled product.